 → Industry, workers and members of the AIOH.

-Our goal is to protect worker’s health by ensuring the respirator, the last line of defence against dust, chemicals or pathogens, can fit property and prevent leakages causing exposures to the contaminated air.
+Our goal is to protect worker’s health by ensuring the respirator, the last line of defense against dust, chemicals or pathogens, can fit properly and prevent leakages causing exposures to the contaminated air.

 The objective of RESP-FIT is to improve worker health protection of those wearing tight fitting respiratory protective equipment, through reliable respirator fit testing by competent fit testers in Australia by

 - A standardised training syllabus to improve respirator fit tester knowledge and skills;

 - Demonstration of competence through an accreditation process to ISO 16975-3 Section 5.

 It provides information and tools for workplaces to make an informed decision on RPE fit testing that is appropriate and suitable for their working environment and controls.

 No, attending a RESP-FIT Approved course or using a RESP-FIT Accredited fit tester is NOT legally required specifically.
 RESP-FIT seeks to provide a easier way for workplaces and individuals to educate and demonstrate competence when it comes to respirator fit testing.

 Legislation does require employers and PCBUs that issue PPE to workers as a control that it is suitable for the nature of the work and any hazard associated with the work.
 It must also be a suitable size, fit and reasonably comfortable.